natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 The {{PAGENAME}}'s racks are a tall target and its guiding devices are located way below its weapon system and on level with its hull.
 While the hull itself is mostly hidden from enemy fire, it is practically impossible to fire at long range without exposing the weapon and commander cupola or using third-person view, making it an easy target for HE and patient APFSDS users.
 In some cases, HEAT can also ricochet off the launcher and damage the hull, resulting in crew knockout.

 Hence, players must try not to get hit in the missile launch area.
 In case the {{PAGENAME}} gets shot at an empty tube, there is a chance the entire rack won't break in one hit and the vehicle will still be able to fire while having the option to repair it back to 100%.
+The rack can be fixed much quicker than generally expected, only taking about 3-5 seconds for minor repairs, so it is possible to do even during intense close range combat.
 In case all of the ATGMs are spent, the launcher and the rear are actually the safest places to be hit as fuel is stored there and will now be empty space.

 The missile launcher itself can sometimes absorb artillery shots, helicopter ATGM or fire from the [[BMP-1]] cannon, protecting the Striker hull, but only if shell did not have opportunity to hit the hull.
 The missile rack also covers the reserve ammo rack from planes strafing from the sky, so as long as they can't fire inside of the vehicle, the {{PAGENAME}} should be fine.